 Impact: This enables them to ensure that they have food in the morning either before school or at break time to be ready for learning.

-- Mentoring of PPG students on specific programmes e.g. Year 8 Yes to Success, Transition 9 and GCSE mentoring by members of the Senior Leadership Team has contributed to the overall GCSE achievement of the school.
+- Mentoring of PP students on specific programmes, e.g. Year 8 Yes to Success and GCSE mentoring by members of the wider Leadership Team has contributed to the overall GCSE achievement of the school.

-- Year 10 and 11 students have been supported in their preparation for examinations by the purchase of specific revision books and materials e.g. 6 Year 10 students were provided with Religious Studies Text books and revision guides, highlighters and revision cards to assist in their RE GCSE preparation for examinations taken in May 2019.
-In addition attendance at RE Easter Revision Workshops and one to one time with the Head of RS was funded.
-Curriculum time was also dedicated to the preparation of GCSE RS, which PP students were part of.
-All of the Year 11 students who were in receipt of PPG were given a revision pack of stationary and examination papers and guides to assist with their examination preparation.
+- Year 10 and 11 students have been supported in their preparation for Teacher Assessed Grades by the purchase of specific revision books and materials e.g. 6 Year 10 students were provided with Religious Studies Text books and revision guides, for their RE GCSE preparation for examinations which should have taken place in May 2021.
+4 Year 11 students received a graphic calculator.

-Impact: students were able to have access to materials and be more fully prepared for external examinations ; 5 out of 6 students achieved a grade 9-7 for Religious Studies GCSE Teacher Assessed grades, with 100% achieving grades 6 or above in the Religious Studies GCSE Teacher Assessed Grades in 2021.
+Impact: students were able to have access to materials and be more fully prepared for Teacher Assessed Grades; 5 out of 6 students Year 10 PPG students achieved a grade 9-7 for Religious Studies GCSE Teacher Assessed grades, with 100% achieving grades 6 or above in the Religious Studies GCSE Teacher Assessed Grades in 2021.

 Impact: Staff are clear on who the PP students are in their classes and are able to measure their work and progress against the rest of the cohort to ensure there are no gaps or missed opportunities.
 When needed, staff purchase extra subject specific materials to give to the PP students to help assist them with their studies.

-- FSM and PP students were funded for a wide range of trips and visits on request across Years 7 to 11 and a Magistrates Competition for Year 9 students that included PPG students.
+- FSM and PP students were funded for a range of learning experiences like Duke of Edinburgh Award on request across Years 7 to 11 and a Magistrates Competition for Year 9 students that included PPG students.

-- Emotional well-being is monitored and PPG students have access to counselling from our school counsellor or time with the KS3 and KS4 Pastoral Assistants if required.
+- Emotional well-being is monitored by the KS3 and KS4 Pastoral Assistants if required.